Page 13: Data Management

 Databases (eg Access, SQL Server) will usually require a target XML schema in the folder to which XML is being sent and checked by Mobile Data Studio every 10 seconds for XML Incoming.
 An appropriate XML schema is simply an XML file generated by Mobile Data Studio via XML Outgoing for the same project.
 To ensure incoming sessions are unique, the XML Incoming must include a Universal Unique Identifier such as when a session is first created in Mobile Data Studio (eg mobile-data UUID DC02C801-A461-45E4-A93A-05777310AC15).
 If the mobile-data UUID is omitted from XML, then Mobile Data Studio will generate a UUID.
 Where images from Sketch points are being returned to mobile clients the correct '.bin' file generated via XML Outgoing must be included.

-Once incoming sessions have been parsed, they can either be (1) stored or queued in the internal Data Window as 'Marked for Send' (see above) for automatic dispatch when wireless client mobile devices log in or Synchronise from the mobile device via a TCP/IP network, or (2) be automatically or manually dispatched (see below) to one or more mobile devices via the wireless TCP/IP network, or (3) be manually sent from the Data Window to a connected mobile devices via ActiveSync.
+Once incoming sessions have been parsed, they can either be (1) stored or queued in the internal Data Window as 'Marked for Send' (see above) for automatic dispatch when wireless mobile client devices log in or Synchronise from the mobile device via a TCP/IP network, or (2) be automatically or manually dispatched (see below) to one or more mobile devices via the wireless TCP/IP network, or (3) be manually sent from the Data Window to a connected mobile devices via ActiveSync.

 In general, for most wireless operations controlled from the client mobile device via either 'Synchronise' or 'Send Now', the settings should be as for the first XML Incoming set up shown above, ie 'Store incoming sessions in the internal Data Window' plus 'Mark new sessions as queued for subsequent dispatch'.
 The settings shown below are appropriate for a wireless local area network.